At a glance: AppsFlyer attribution link structure and parameters explained.

 A hail ride app, Luber, has creatives with 3 color templates: blue, yellow, and red.
 Luber's mobile marketer, Linda, wants to test which color template brings in more installs.
 To do so she adds &af_sub3=blue

 in the attribution links of all the blue ads across ALL non-SRN media sources.
 The same is done for the yellow and red ads as well.
-With this information parsed and appearing in the raw data reports, Linda is able to analyze the success of the different colored ads, and pick the best converting one.
+With this information parsed and appearing in the raw data reports, Linda is able to analyze the success of the different colored ads and pick the best converting one.

 c_name_exceeded_max_length